The Clausius–Clapeyron Equation

 What happens between vapor and ice?
 The same methods can be applied and the same basic equations are obtained, except with a different constant:

-The best equations for these lines can be found in Bohren and Albrecht (Atmospheric Thermodynamics, Oxford University Press, New York, 1998, ISBN 0-19-509904-4):
+Equations for es and esi that account for variations with temperature of lv and ls, respectively, can be found in Bohren and Albrecht (Atmospheric Thermodynamics, Oxford University Press, New York, 1998, ISBN 0-19-509904-4):

 Dewpoint Temperature as a Measure of Water Vapor

 Simply put, the dewpoint temperature is the temperature at which the atmosphere’s water vapor would be saturated.
 It is always less than or equal to the actual temperature.
 Mathematically,